setyokun/automation-saucedemo/README.md

 After each test run, an HTML report is generated at `./reports/cucumber-htmlreport`.
 This report includes detailed information on the executed tests, including metadata such as:

-- Browser name and version
-- Platform and Node.js version
+- Browser, Platform name and version
 - Test duration and custom run details

 ## Cypress Documentation